 “One year of seeds brings seven years of weeds!” – This could not be any truer than when it comes to the fight against Winter Grass in your turf.

 If you have an invasion of Winter Grass, you’ll definitely want to treat it before it goes to seed.
 If you allow it to drop its seeds, next winter it will be back, twice as bad as it was the previous year.
 Best plan of attack is to treat it as soon as it appears or better yet, apply a pre-emergent like Oxafert to stop it germinating at all.

 Winter Grass, or Poa Annua as it is scientifically known, is a low growing turf grass.
 It has soft, drooping green leaves grown in tufts with triangular shaped seed heads.

-Winter Grass is widespread in Australia and spreads throughout the Winter months.
+Winter Grass is widespread in Australia and spreads throughout the cooler months.

-Winter Grass begins germinating in the soil in some areas as early as March.
-You will start to see it emerging within your turf as the temperatures begin to decline and continue to spread throughout the Winter months.
+This weed begins germinating in the soil in some areas as early as March.
+You will start to see it emerging within your turf as the temperatures begin to decline.
+It will continue to spread throughout the Winter months.